lanl/scico/docs/source/examples.rst

       conda install -c astra-toolbox astra-toolbox
       pip install -r examples/examples_requirements.txt # Installs other example requirements

-The dependencies can also be installed one by one as required.
+The dependencies can also be installed individually as required.

 Organized by Application
 ------------------------